-Our goal is not only to capture the intent behind selection-based actions, but also to explicitly track the intents and their constituting interactions for the purpose of reproducibility and, eventually, reuse of analysis actions.
+Our goal is not only to capture the intent behind selectionbased actions, but also to explicitly track the intents and their constituting interactions for the purpose of reproducibility and, eventually, reuse of analysis actions.
 We use provenance tracking to achieve this goal.
 Provenance in the context of data analysis refers to the history of an artifact, such as a dataset, a computational workflow, or an insight.
-Ragan et al.32 discuss different purposes of provenance, including recall, replication (reproducibility), presentation, and collaboration (among others), but do not discuss reuse.
+Ragan et al. [32] discuss different purposes of provenance, including recall, replication (reproducibility), presentation, and collaboration (among others), but do not discuss reuse.
 Ragan et al. also characterize the different types and purposes of provenance.
 They distinguish the provenance of data, the provenance of visualization, the provenance of interaction, the provenance of insights (which captures analytical findings), and the provenance of rationales (which captures the reasoning behind any decisions made).
-Most provenancetracking techniques are limited to the former three, whereas insight and rational provenance can currently be achieved only using manual annotation.
+Most provenance-tracking techniques are limited to the former three, whereas insight and rational provenance can currently be achieved only using manual annotation.

-Provenance tracking has two distinct approaches: (1) tracking the history of an analysis to achieve provenance (process-based), and explicitly modeling a visualization workflow (workflow-based).33 as SCIRun.35 Workflow approaches are also common for specifying the visualization pipeline, for example for volumetric data,36 networks,37 and tabular data.38 A benefit of workflow-based systems is that they explicitly capture rules and thus can be reused easily.
+Provenance tracking has two distinct approaches: (1) tracking the history of an analysis to achieve provenance (process-based), and explicitly modeling a visualization workflow (workflow-based) [33].

+Workflow-based approaches are common in largescale scientific data processing [34] in systems such as SCIRun [35].
+Workflow approaches are also common for specifying the visualization pipeline, for example for volumetric data [36], networks [37], and tabular data [38].
+A benefit of workflow-based systems is that they explicitly capture rules and thus can be reused easily.
 However, even these rules do not typically capture higher level semantics or intents.